 Table 1.
-Report of influenza virus activity in the Sentinella population
+Report of influenza and SARS-CoV-2 viruses activity in the Sentinella population

-Chart 1: Overview of the activity of human influenza viruses in the Sentinella population and incidence (‰) of influenza-like illness in the Swiss population
+Chart 1: Overview of the activity of human influenza and SARS-CoV-2 viruses in the Sentinella population and incidence (‰) of influenza-like illness in the Swiss population

 Chart 3: Number of negative and positive influenza A subtypes / B lineages since week 40/19

-The 13 A(H1N1) pdm09 viruses tested are well recognized by the reference antiserum produced against the vaccine strain A/ Brisbane/02/2018.
-Similarly, the only A(H3N2) virus tested shows good reactivity with the reference antiserum against the vaccine strain A/ Kansas/14/2017 (Table 2).
+The 26 A(H1N1) pdm09 viruses tested are well recognized by the reference antiserum produced against the vaccine strain A/ Brisbane/02/2018.
+Similarly, 3 out of 4 A(H3N2) viruses tested show reactivity with the reference antiserum against the vaccine strain A/ Kansas/14/2017 (Table 2).

-The 8 influenza B viruses tested are recognized by the antiserum produced against the vaccine strain B/Colorado/06/2017.
+The 20 influenza B viruses tested are weakly recognized by the antiserum produced against the vaccine strain B/Colorado/06/2017.
 All viruses are better recognized by the antiserum against B/Washington/02/2019 strain.